guilhem-martin/go-guerrilla-wiki/Automatic-log-file-management-with-logrotate.md

     $ logrotate /etc/logrotate.conf

-It may barf at the beginning that it can't compress, but should be ok.
+It may barf at the beginning that it can't compress, but that should be OK.

 check status like this: